Measuring entanglement without local addressing in quantum many-body simulators via spiral quantum state tomography: Introduction

 Particularly in the context of quantum simulations of condensed-matter physics and field theory, there is a significant demand for techniques that can reconstruct density matrices that have low rank, but represent a large number of qubits or particles, to study the many-body ground state of certain physically important Hamiltonians.
 The concept of compressed sensing for recovering a low-rank density matrix from an incomplete set of measurements offers an approach to significantly reduce the number of expectation values required for QST down to $\mathcal{O}(rd \log^2 d)$, where $r$ denotes the rank of $\rho$~\cite{Gross2010-mz}.
 However, in addition to the issue of the number of measurements, practical difficulties still arise in preparing an enormous number of measurement settings as the system size grows.
-In a standard implementation of QST, typically based on the Pauli basis~\eqref{Pauli}, one usually needs to rotate local quantization axes into the $X$, $Y$, or $Z$ directions and then read out the qubits for each measurement setting.
+In a standard implementation of QST, typically based on the Pauli basis~\eqref{Pauli}, one usually needs to rotate local quantization axes into the $X$, $Y$, or $Z$ directions and then read out the qubits for each measurement setting~{\cite{Lanyon2017-zg,Bornet2024-rm}}.
 This requires precise one-by-one operations and local implementations, which become more complex and costly as the system scales up and integrates more densely.

 In this work, we propose an efficient QST protocol based on compressed sensing utilizing a ``spiral" measurement set.
 A spiral measurement can be achieved by rotating qubits in a manner resembling a spin-spiral configuration observed in chiral magnets~\cite{Kimura2007-gh,Rybakov2016-qw}, with a pitch angle $q$.
-Since this can be implemented using only the combination of global qubit rotations and the application of a longitudinal ($Z$) field gradient, it drastically reduces the cost of preparing the measurement settings required for QST and is especially beneficial for large-scale quantum systems that may not be completely suited for easy and clean single-qubit (-site) addressing, such as systems of ultra-cold atoms in optical lattices~\cite{Gross2017-am,Schafer2020-hn}.
+Since this can be implemented using only the combination of global qubit rotations and the application of a longitudinal ($Z$) field gradient, it drastically reduces the cost of preparing the measurement settings required for QST and is especially beneficial for large-scale quantum systems that may not be completely suited for easy and clean single-qubit (-site) addressing, such as systems of ultra-cold atoms in optical lattices~\cite{Gross2017-am,Schafer2020-hn}. {In fact, in the latter platform the single-site control of atoms is not impossible, but still challenging (especially when compared with trapped ions and atoms in optical tweezers), the fundamental reason being that the distance between qubits (spins) is similar to the size of ``diffraction-limit'' beams (a possible exception is given by spin-flip operations \cite{weitenberg-11}).}

 After introducing the protocol for preparing the spiral set of measurements, we demonstrate the efficiency and accuracy of spiral compressed sensing through numerical experiments on a classical computer.
 As test cases, we consider random pure and low-rank mixed states, for both of which the spiral QST shows a high degree of tomographic efficiency and accuracy.
 Furthermore, we confirm that the method {yields robust performance against typical experimental noise} when applied to the ground states of several spin Hamiltonians that play a central role in condensed-matter physics.
 The efficiency of the method is further enhanced by progressively including pitch angles, prioritizing those expected to contribute most significantly to the tomography of the given state.
 Additionally, we investigate how spiral QST captures specific entanglement properties in intriguing many-body quantum states.
 This demonstrates its potential to advance quantum simulation studies as a key technique for exploring fundamental quantum phenomena from the perspective of quantum information science.